-Although a number of quality tools are available for certain domains, fields and practices, some of the quality tools can be used across industries.
-The quality tools included in this guide are intended to be generic for use in any setting for various disease conditions, or improvement to workflows or any other outcome.
+Although several quality tools are available for certain domains, fields and practices, some of the quality tools can be used across industries.
+The quality tools included in this guide are intended to be generic for use in any setting for various disease conditions, workflow improvement or any other outcome.

-There are primarily seven basic quality tools.
-When used appropriately, these tools can provide objective insight to problems in the organization as well as assist with developing solutions.
-Typically brief training, mostly a self-training, is sufficient for someone to start using the tools.
+There are primarily seven, basic quality tools.
+When used appropriately, these tools can provide objective insight to problems in the organization and assist with developing solutions.
+Typically, brief training, mostly self-training, is sufficient for someone to start using the tools.